 Careers for this Major:

-- Artificial body organs and devices (bioengineering)
+- Bio-engineering (artificial body organs and medical devices)

 - Applications of electronics to the control of machines and to laboratory instruments